Uveal melanoma: Metastasis

 Because there are no lymphatic channels to the uveal tract, metastasis occurs through local extension and/or blood-borne dissemination.
 The most common site of metastasis for uveal melanoma is the liver; the liver is the first site of metastasis for 80%-90% of ocular melanoma patients.
 Other common sites of metastasis include the lung, bones, and just beneath the skin (subcutaneous).
 Approximately 50 percent of patients will develop metastases within 15 years after treatment of the primary tumor, and the liver will be involved 90% of the time.
 Metastasis can occur more than 10 years after treatment of the primary tumor, and patients should not be considered cured even after a 10-year interval of monitoring.
 Molecular features of the tumor, including chromosome 3 status, chromosome 6p status, and chromosome 8q status and gene expression profiling (such as the DecisionDx-UM test), can be used to adjust this likelihood of metastasis for an individual patient.

 The average survival time after diagnosis of liver metastases depends on the extent of systemic spread.
 The disease-free interval, the performance status, the liver substitution by metastases and the serum level of lactic dehydrogenase are the most important prognostic factors for metastatic uveal melanoma.
 There is currently no cure for metastatic uveal melanoma.

+Diagnosis

 Treatment

 The treatment protocol for uveal melanoma has been directed by many clinical studies, the most important being The Collaborative Ocular Melanoma Study (COMS).
 The treatment varies depending upon many factors, chief among them the size of the tumor and results from testing of biopsied material from the tumor.
 Primary treatment can involve removal of the affected eye (enucleation); however, this is now reserved for cases of extreme tumor burden or other secondary problems.
 Advances in radiation therapies have significantly decreased the number of patients treated by enucleation in developed countries.